Academic Courses Overview

 Make the most of your internship: enroll in a credit-based internship course.
 Internship courses are designed to connect your internship experience with your coursework and to provide a framework for your professional development and career direction.
 Courses are offered for students on-campus as well as for students interning away from campus: across the country or around the world.

 Interested in receiving 1-credit for planning for your future or researching career opportunities?
-The Liberal Arts Major in the Workplace and Career Research and Campaign Design career courses are offered in the fall and spring and can help you develop your social media platform, identify your career interests, prepare your resume and cover letter, practice interviewing, and plan for your future!
-These courses are recommended for junior and seniors seeking to identify their career interests and/or ready to begin the job and internship search process.
+The Liberal Arts Major in the Workplace career course can help you develop your social media platform, identify your career interests, prepare your resume and cover letter, practice interviewing, and plan for your future!
+This course is recommended for juniors and seniors seeking to identify their career interests and/or ready to begin the job and internship search process.